 Better aeration of the roots.

-Though plants being grown with a hydroponics system do sit in oxygenated water, they still cannot hope to compete with the oxygen exposure enjoyed by the roots of aeroponics plants.
+Though plants being grown with a hydroponics system do sit in oxygenated water, they still cannot compete with the oxygen exposure enjoyed by the roots of aeroponic plants.

 If you are looking for dependable plant growth and health, you may find that aeroponics is the most stable option for providing you with it.